chrisgoringe/cg-use-everywhere/README.md

 ![restrictions](docs/restrictions.png)

 The first three entries are [regex](https://regex101.com/) patterns.
 The node will only send data to another node if the regex matches the receiving node title, the name of the input, or the name of a group the receiving node is in, respectively.
+Check the 'invert' checkbox to invert the regex (send only to things which _don't_ match).

 The Group and Colour restrictions will constrain the node to only send to nodes in (or not in) the same group, and of the same (or different) colour.